+- 1. Senator 2 workload credits per year. - 2.
+Senate President 6 workload credits per year. - 3.
+Senate President-Elect 4 workload credits per year. - 4.
+Past President (only in years where this position does not coincide with the Faculty Alliance Chair) 4 workload credits per year. - 5.
+Past President as Faculty Alliance Chair 6 workload credits per year. - 6.
+Chair of the Curriculum Committee 4 workload credits per year.

+G. Provost

-- (1) Senator -2 workload credits per year. - (2) The Senate President 6 workload credits per year. - (3) The Senate President-Elect 4 workload credits per year. - (4) The chair of the Curriculum Committee- 4 workload credits per year. - G. The Provost - (1) participates in the discussions of the Senate; - (2) communicates with the Faculty Assembly, via its Senators, regarding Academic Affairs, Faculty Affairs, and Administrative Matters outlined above in Article II Section 2; - (3) works with the Senate President to help set the agenda for the Senate's regular meetings by bringing forth issues, concerns, and opportunities of which the Faculty Assembly should be aware.
+- (1) participates in the discussions of the Senate; - (2) communicates with the Faculty Assembly, via its Senators, regarding Academic Affairs, Faculty Affairs, and Administrative Matters outlined above in Article II Section 2; - (3) works with the Senate President to help set the agenda for the Senate's regular meetings by bringing forth issues, concerns, and opportunities of which the Faculty Assembly should be aware.